crossfichain/native-staking-contracts/ORACLE_MIGRATION.md

 ## Overview

-This document outlines the migration path from the current CrossFiOracle and UnifiedOracle implementations to the new consolidated production-ready ProductionOracle.
-The ProductionOracle combines the best features of both implementations and provides robust integration with the DIA Oracle for price data.
+This document outlines the migration path from the original CrossFiOracle to the consolidated UnifiedOracle.
+The new UnifiedOracle provides robust integration with the DIA Oracle for price data and consolidates the best features of previous implementations.

-## Key Features of ProductionOracle
+## Key Features of UnifiedOracle

 1. **DIA Oracle Integration**: Properly handles the conversion of 8 decimal places from DIA to 18 decimals used internally.
 2. **Fallback Mechanism**: If the DIA Oracle price is unavailable or outdated, uses a fallback price stored in the Oracle.